 N, B, P, TS, W |

-Comments: Similar to hairy vetch, less hardy;
+Comments: Similar to hairy vetch, less hardy; very high biomass if it overwinters |

 Spring field peas |